neanes/neanes/docs/guide/advanced.md

 Let's say that you want to create a template for `Ποίοις εὐφημιῶν`.

 You would begin by creating a new score and typing out the neumes and the lyrics as normal.
 Then open the lyrics toolbar and press the button labeled `Save Current Melismas`.
 This will update the `Accepts Lyrics` setting on each neume to match its current function in the hymn, based on the current lyrics.
-It is recommended that you lock the lyrics.
+It is recommended that you lock the lyrics at this point.

 Save this file as your template.
 There is an example of this template in the [examples](https://github.com/neanes/neanes/tree/master/examples) folder of this project's repository.